-- A. Effective immediately, medical certificates/diagnosis documentations will not be permissible in the determination of students' remediation eligibility or special exam accommodation if provided at the end of a course.
-Such documents will only be permissible in determining remediation or exam accommodation if provided at the beginning of the course and/or before the final grade of the class has been calculated. - B. Anxiety or other mental health related medical conditions must be vetted by the Office of the student services before accepting for a valid reason for remediation.
+A. Effective immediately, medical certificates/diagnosis documentations will not be permissible in the determination of students 'remediation eligibility or special exam accommodation if provided at the end of a course.
+Such documents will only be permissible in determining remediation or exam accommodation if provided at the beginning of the course and/or before the final grade of the class has been calculated.

+B. Anxiety or other mental health related medical conditions must be vetted by the Office of the student services before accepting for a valid reason for remediation.

-Approved by Faculty July 2, 2014 Revised by Faculty May 12, 2015 Revised and Approved by Faculty January 5, 2017 Minor revision approved by Faculty May 2, 2017 Further Minor revision approved by Faculty August 7, 2017.
-Further Minor revision approved by Faculty February 20, 2019.
-Further Minor revision approved by Faculty August 13, 2020.
-(The above policy supersedes all past remediation policies.)
+Approved by Faculty July 2, 2014 Revised by Faculty May 12, 2015 Revised and Approved by Faculty January 5, 2017 Minor revision approved by Faculty May 2, 2017 Further minor revision approved by Faculty August 7, 2017.
+Further minor revision approved by Faculty February 20, 2019.
+Further minor revision approved by Faculty August 13, 2020.
+Further minor revision approved by Faculty: February 15, 2023